 Advocacy, Interviewing, Attendance note taking/legal analysis, Case and matter analysis (including negotiation strategies), Drafting, Research, Writing.

-• A pre-course SQE study pack that includes legal knowledge in three practice areas from the SLK Manual
+• Pre-course starter pack including legal knowledge from three practice areas from the College’s SQE1 prep Manual

 • Full access to Learning Portal and virtual community